 This Ford is going to run you close to 80k, but it’s fully loaded with every convenience feature and luxury you desire.
 There’s an onboard Wi-Fi hotspot that supports as many as ten devices.
 There’s also a panoramic sunroof which makes you feel like you’re inside a convertible.

 In the long-wheelbase setup, the Expedition Platinum Max offers intense amounts of space and comfort.
 It’s the perfect home away from home.
-In addition, the 3.5-liter twin-turbo V6 engine produces 400 horsepower and comes paired with a ten-speed automatic transmission.
+In addition, the 3.5-liter twin-turbo V6 engine produces 400 horsepower, 480 pound-feet of torque, and comes paired with a ten-speed automatic transmission.

 You’ll have plenty of room to hold eight people or put down the third-row seat for more cargo room.
 The nice part about this setup is you can lower the seat down with the simple push of a button.
 No more fumbling with latches and levers while trying to muscle your way to more space.